balancer/configurable-rights-pool/README.md

 # Configurable Rights Pool

+<em style="color:orange">WARNING: this code has not been fully audited.
+Sam Sun has done a one day review, but a longer audit will take place later in August 2020.
+The code as it stands today is meant to be used for testing/development purposes only.
+DO NOT add significant amounts of funds to smart pools using this repo before the proper audit takes place.</em>

 This is a smart pool factory that allows anyone to deploy smart pools with (in the reference implementation) five different rights that can be individually chosen: